ddxv/ddxv/README.md

 ### :woman_technologist: About Me :

-- :telescope: I’m working in data engineering and advertising tech.
+- :telescope: I'm currently free not working, so happy to work on side projects

 - :seedling: I love exploring technical and security analysis for mobile analytics